IvanFilipov/FMI-OOP/README.md

    * `/theoritical_examples/` - examples from seminar exercises

    * `/exams/` - tasks and solutions form the "X" numbered exam during the OOP - practicum course

+   * `/IP_recap/` - some tasks and solutions as "Introduction to programming revision"

   * `schedule` - all the themes that are included + plan about when talking for them will be and direct links to the code related with them